Beyond Pressure Points: How Adjustable Saddles Are Changing Tailbone Pain for Cyclists

 • Previous injuries can permanently alter tailbone position

-This explains why your riding buddy might love a saddle that feels like a torture device to you.
-You're not being picky-your anatomies are genuinely different!
+That explains why your riding buddy might love a saddle that feels like a torture device to you.
+You're not being picky—your anatomies are genuinely different.

 The Problem Goes Deeper Than Padding

-In my early days as a cycling engineer, I made the same mistake many cyclists make: thinking more padding equals more comfort.
-But working with professional cyclists quickly dispelled that myth.
+Early in my engineering career, I made the same mistake many cyclists do: thinking more padding equals more comfort.
+Working with pro cyclists quickly dispelled that myth.

 The tailbone presents unique challenges because: